CloudLabsAI-Azure/hybridworkshop/steps/6_ExploreAKSHCI.md

 ### Add an inbound rule to your NSG ###
 In this example, using the [previously deployed simple Linux application](#deploying-a-simple-linux-application), I'm going to expose **port 80** through to my Azure VM internal NAT network, and then on to my Azure Voting app.

-1. Firstly, visit https://portal.azure.com/, and login with your credentials you've been using for the evaluation.
+1. First, visit https://portal.azure.com/, and login with the credentials you've been using for the evaluation.

 1. Once logged in, using the search box on the dashboard, enter "HybridHost001" and once the results are returned, click on your AKSHCIHost virtual machine.